Michael-F-Bryan/calc/book/src/intro.md

 # Introduction

-This is a tutorial on using LLVM and the [inkwell] crate to write a JIT compiled calculator in Rust.
+This is an introduction to using LLVM and the [inkwell] crate to write a JIT compiled calculator in Rust.

 ## Roadmap